Shalloch-on-Minnoch Walk

 close to Loch Doon.
 There are two ways to

-the most direct route from the west.
-From the
+is the most direct route from the west.

-the Stincher Bridge and Falls, as seen below,
+the Stincher Bridge, as seen below, on the

-Stewart.
-The forest road here leads to Loch
+The forest road here off to the left leads

 Dalmellington.
 The road is known as the